Wednesday, August 13, 2025

 This scenic area ended abruptly when I arrived at the town of Jungar Banner (准格尔旗, Zhunge Qi).
 The term ‘banner’ (flag) is used in Inner Mongolia to describe a county-level administrative region.
 It is borrowed from the Manchu practice of assigning banners to areas controlled by different bands of their cavalry, whose troops became known as ‘bannermen’.
 When the Manchus ruled China in the Qing dynasty the ‘banner’ designation was extended to the northern border areas they controlled that are now Inner Mongolia.

-The modern day Jungar Banner was a shabby town dedicated to servicing the procession of noisy trucks that left a trail of black coal dust down the main street.
+The modern day Jungar Banner was a shabby town dedicated to servicing an endless procession of noisy trucks that left a trail of black coal dust down the main street.
 Its hotels that had looked enticing on the maps, were bleak places that shared concrete parking lots with auto workshops and tyre repair stalls.
 I pedalled through towards the bridge: I had to cross the river here because Laoniu Wan was on the eastern side and there were no further river crossings to the north in an area the road signs designated “Yellow River Grand Canyon”.

 I thankfully left the trucks behind on the other side of the river as I turned north and headed up a long ascent back into canyon country.
 Once again I was suffering from ‘range anxiety’ as my electric battery power did not seem sufficient to take me up the hills for the next 40 kilometres.